-Conditions that involve the blood, heart, lungs and other organs may best be treated by other medical professionals.
-If you are currently receiving treatment by a specialist, talk about your options with them and see if chiropractic care is right for you.
-Although your condition may be unrelated to common symptoms treated by a chiropractor, these techniques may help compliment your existing treatment plan.
+Conditions that involve the blood, heart, lungs, and other organs may best be treated by other medical professionals.
+If you are currently receiving treatment by a specialist, talk about your options with them, and see if chiropractic care is right for you.
+Although your condition may be unrelated to common symptoms treated by a chiropractor, these techniques may help complement your existing treatment plan.

 Medical and chiropractic physicians have been building bridges for many years now.
 In the vast majority of cases, you should have no difficulty attaining cooperation between a medical and a chiropractic doctor.

 Chiropractic appointments usually take anywhere between 15-30 minutes.
 However, your first appointment may last approximately an hour as our chiropractors like to discuss your medical history, perform preliminary procedures and exams, and discuss all of your options with you before developing a treatment plan.
 Upon diagnosis or evaluation, you may or may not receive treatment in the first appointment.